This article is also published on Surviving My Past

 Miss Lonleyhearts by Nathanael West

-My episodes of decompensation are less dramatic, but no less frightening.
+My episodes are less dramatic, but no less frightening.

 It’s frightening to lose the ability to sleep and concentrate.